AviatrixSystems/Docs/HowTos/FAQ.rst

 For an Aviatrix overview, check out `this document. <http://docs.aviatrix.com/StartUpGuides/aviatrix_overview.html>`_

-In addition, the product interoperates with any third party IPsec capable devices, including AWS VGW and Aviatrix's own on-prem virtual appliance CloudN.
+In addition, the product interoperates with any third-party IPsec capable devices, including AWS VGW and Aviatrix's own on-prem virtual appliance CloudN.

 Architecturally, Aviatrix solution is a centrally managed, loosely coupled, and globally deployed platform built for the cloud from the